DanielPamfil/Handzzle/README.md

 # Handzzle
-Handzzle is a jigsaw puzzle game based on hand gesture interaction.
+Handzzle is a puzzle game based on hand gesture interaction.